-A number of new standards and amendments to standards are effective for annual periods beginning after 1 January 2019, and have not been applied in preparing these consolidated financial statements.
+A number of new standards and amendments to standards are effective for annual periods beginning after 1 January 2020, and have not been applied in preparing these consolidated financial statements.
 None of these is expected to have a significant effect on the consolidated financial statements of the Group, except the following set out below:

 • HKFRS 17 "Insurance Contracts" establishes a comprehensive global insurance standard which provides guidance on the recognition, measurement, presentation and disclosures of insurance contracts.
 The standard requires entities to measure insurance contract liabilities at their current fulfilment values.
 The Group is yet to assess the full impact of the standard on its financial position and results of operations.
-The new standard is effective for annual periods beginning on or after 1 January 2021 and will be applied retrospectively with restatement of comparatives unless impracticable.
-However, HKICPA is considering delaying the mandatory implementation date by one year and may make additional changes to the standard.
-At this stage, the Group does not intend to adopt the standard before its effective date.
+The new standard is effective for annual periods beginning on or after 1 January 2023 and will be applied retrospectively with restatement of comparatives unless impracticable.
+At this stage, the Group does not intend to adopt the standard before its effective date and is in the process of assessing the financial and disclosure impact on the adoption of the standard.